Kennyslaboratory/Reverse-Engineering-Cheatsheet/Linux RE/README.md

 # Linux Reverse Engineering
 A full refresher for people who are stuck reversing applications off and on.
-I only posted the most popular tips and tricks, so that you can quickly look at that's here and continue working.
+I only posted the most popular tips and tricks, so that you can quickly look at what's here and continue working.

 ## Disabling Linux Protections
 | Protection | Command | Description |